skamalj/langgraph_dynamodb_checkpoint/readme.md

 A DynamoDB-based checkpoint saver implementation for LangGraph that allows storing and managing checkpoints in Amazon DynamoDB.

 ## Installation
+### If installing this version, then delete the underlying table as well.
+Existing data is not compatible with version >= 1.5
 bash
 pip install langgraph_dynamodb_checkpoint